 Examines the theory and principles of ethics in health care and also provides an analysis of the law and legal problems related to the delivery of health care services.
-Key legal concepts are discussed and the relationship of governmental regulations, including local, regional, and national, are explored.
+Key legal concepts are discussed

 Public Health Management

 Introduces United States public health systems.
 Topics include government agencies that monitor public health and the role of the public in control of illness and disease.